-Credit may be given for the use of various training media (such as video, CD-ROM, computer based training (CBT), closed circuit or satellite TV, etc.) when the subject matter relates to structural firefighting and related topics.
+Credit may be given for the use of various training media (such as video, CD-ROM, computer-based training (CBT), pre-recorded closed circuit or satellite TV, etc.) when the subject matter relates to structural firefighting and related topics.
 The intent is to credit materials that have an educational component, not just viewing "materials that are just entertainment in nature."
 The credit is based on the following criteria.

-- 1. The number of hours credited for Company Training received within the local fire department will be limited to the maximum of 50% of the needed as defined by the FSRS.
-For instance, company training constituting 30 hours of structural fire training via feed from satellite TV over a one month period of time would be eligible for a maximum of 8 hours credit. - Items eligible for this training: Company Training - up to 50% Classes for Officers - up to 100% New Driver/Operator Training - up to 100% Training on Hazardous Materials - up to 100% Recruit Training - up to 100% that up to 50% of Recruit Training will be from media identified above, nor is it the intention of this policy to restrict the prudent use of media for recruit training where appropriate.
+- The number of hours credited for Company Training received within the local fire

+department will be limited to the maximum of 50% of the needed as defined by the

+FSRS.
+For instance, company training constituting 30 hours of structural fire training via

+feed from satellite TV over a one-month period would be eligible for a maximum of 8

+hours credit.

+- Items eligible for this training:

+Company Training up to 50%

+Classes for Officers up to 100%

+New Driver/Operator Training up to 100%

+Training on Hazardous Materials up to 100%

+Recruit Training up to 100%

 Training media is an essential part of most Recruit Training classes, but the foundation of these classes revolve around the instructor guided classes and practical lessons.
-It is not anticipated
+It is not anticipated that up to 50% of Recruit Training will be from media identified above, nor is it the intention of this policy to restrict the prudent use of media for recruit training where appropriate.